 They include electric truck maker Bollinger, Chinese car manufacturer Byton, electric van and minivan producer Canoo, and Vietnam’s VinFast, among many others.
 Tech titan Apple is also reported to be working on an electric vehicle.

-Amid the growing demand for electric vehicles, laws such as that which has been passed to promote electric transport in Panama offer significant opportunities to firms working in the electric vehicle space.
+Amid the growing demand for electric vehicles, laws such as Panama’s electric transport legislation offer significant opportunities to firms working in the electric vehicle space.

 Currently, Latin America’s electric vehicle market is in its infancy, with the impressive 75% growth in sales in 2021 still not matching the doubling of sales seen worldwide.
 That despite the fact that 2021 saw massive leaps in sales in the likes of Chile (+231%), Ecuador (+225%), and Peru (+160%).